OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-reference.md

 In some cases it is necessary to specify exactly where the spawn point is in a spawn statement.
 All code up to the point of spawning executes in series.
 The code that follows the spawn point is called the _continuation_ of the spawn.
-It potentially executes in parallel with the following statements of the program.
+The spawn potentially executes in parallel with the continuation, up to the next sync.

 Contrary to the syntax, the spawn itself should be considered as having a `void` value.
 The return value of spawn is like a promise or